Goose Green

-Goose Green is a settlement in Lafonia on East Falkland in the Falkland Islands.
+Goose Green, also known simply as Goose, is a hamlet in Lafonia on East Falkland in the Falkland Islands.
 It lies on Choiseul Sound, on the east side of the island's central isthmus, 2 mi south-southwest of Darwin.
 With a population of about 40, it is the third-largest settlement of the Falkland Islands, after Stanley and Mount Pleasant.

 Goose Green has a shop and a small airfield.
 Local attractions include the nearby Bodie Suspension Bridge and the shipwreck of the Vicar of Bray, which participated in the California gold rush.

 At 430000 acre, Goose Green farm is double the size of the farms at Port Howard and North Arm.
 During the Falklands War, it was the scene of the Battle of Goose Green.

 History

 Goose Green was established in 1875, as the site of a tallow factory.

 According to the 1911 Encyclopædia Britannica, at the turn of the 20th century, many of the local inhabitants were Scottish, which in part is reflected by the nearby placename, Brenton Loch.
 There were thirteen people recorded as living here at that time.
 At about this time, Goose Green began to take off:

 Despite this setback, the settlement grew after it became the base for the Falkland Islands Company's sheep farm in Lafonia in 1922 - the population rose to nearly 200, with improved sheep handling and wool shed being built.
 In 1927, the settlement's huge sheep shearing shed was built, which is claimed to be the world's largest, with a capacity of five thousand sheep.
 However, this claim is hard to verify.
 In 1979, 100,598 sheep were shorn at Goose Green.

 Up until the 1970s, Goose Green was the site of a boarding school, run by the state.
 "Camp" children boarded here, and there were 40 spaces.
 The boarding school was later transferred to Stanley, although the recent emphasis has been on locally based education.
 The school itself became an Argentine HQ, and was burnt down.
 A new (day) school has been built for local children.

 The town population has shrunk since the Falklands War.
 In 1982, there were a hundred residents; in 2000 there were forty.
 It is now part of the Falkland Landholdings Corporation, a government-managed company.

 There are two listed buildings here, the Stone Cottage, and the village hall.

 The area is home to the Falkland Islands radar antenna array, part of the Super Dual Auroral Radar Network (SuperDARN), an international radar network for studying the upper atmosphere and ionosphere.
 The array, comprising 16 50-foot masts, began work in 2010.